Learn about STC at our upcoming open houses! Find dates and RSVP by clicking HERE.

 For more information about the specific content offered by these speakers please click here.

 ICP’s certificate in sex therapy may be completed over the course of four academic years, or in as little as two academic years, and the fee is per component.
-All required components, including the year-long supervision group, can be completed for approximately $3500.* In addition, ICP offers a yearly Jocelyn Elders Honorary Scholarship to encourage and nurture diversity within our Sex Therapy Collaborative as well as the field of sex therapy.
+ICP offers the yearly Jocelyn Elders Honorary Scholarship to encourage and nurture diversity within our Sex Therapy Collaborative as well as the field of sex therapy.

 If you have already taken one or more sex therapy trainings at ICP as of September of 2016, those trainings may be used towards ICP’s certificate in sex therapy pending a planning session about your overall timeline for completing the certificate program requirements.